Colourful support for Cure Leukaemia UK at Greenhous.

-As Jack explains: “I asked the staff to wear a red or white item of clothing that can clearly be seen for a minimum donation £1.
-If they wished to wear full non-uniform the minimum donation would be £5.
+As Jack explains: "I asked the staff to wear a red or white item of clothing that can clearly be seen for a minimum donation of 1 pound.
+If they wished to wear full non-uniform the minimum donation would be 5 pound.
 I put up some posters explaining what we are fundraising for so the customers would also be aware on the day.

 "This fundraiser is in support of my Dad, and also many other men, women and children who are currently fighting Leukaemia.
 Julie and I have worked on several activities to raise funds for charities this year and we really appreciate the staff support."